The Bristol Hi-Fi Show 2020 was a predictable success with three busy days of impressive hi-fi and AV demonstrations.

 Bowers & Wilkins

 Bowers had a big 2019, and because of that it isn't short of products to show off at Bristol.
 Visitors to the B&W room in the Wallace Suite won't know where to look first.
-There'll be the latest PX7 headphones, five-star 600 Series speakers, the formidable Formation wireless range, and the B&W-equipped Philips OLED+984 TV.
+There'll be the latest PX7 headphones, the five-star 600 Series and the 700-series speakers, the formidable Formation wireless range, and the latest OLED TV from B&W's highly acclaimed partnership with Philips, the OLED+984 TV.

 Naturally, that showcase is completed by high-end hi-fi demo heralded by – cameras out – its iconic 800 D3 loudspeakers in a beautiful new Santos Rosewood finish.
-The system will be driven by some 3600 watts of Rotel Michi power, and will feature the new Michi P5 pre-amp.
+The new Rotel Michi Series of high-end, hi-fi electronics will be one of the star exhibits in the Wallace Suite, too.

 British cable specialist Chord Company is preparing for its biggest Bristol ever!
 While it is keeping specific details under wraps, it will be launching a number of new AV cables at Bristol, as well as demo-ing its new Epic X speaker cable and Epic DIN cables in room 112.
 The award-winning Clearway Analogue interconnect (worth £90) is also being given away to visitors who subscribe to the What Hi-Fi? magazine at the show.